 25 nostalgic noughties TV comedies that are still worth your time

-By Susan Brett | Wed Aug 28 2024
+By Rebecca Carter | Wed Aug 28 2024

 Noughties-era comedy absolutely tickles the nostalgia sweet spot.
 Netflix’s re-release of Friends in 2015 fuelled a revival in popular culture, introducing the series to younger generations and re-establishing it as a cornerstone of comfort comedy.
 The rise in nostalgia led to the 2021 Friends: The Reunion, as well as multiple Friends-themed events and memorabilia.